AI governance for Australian schools.

 | Classroom disruptions and safety incidents rising: Senate Inquiry | 15 May | AU | Parl. of AustraliaPRIMARY | 8 |

-| Federal Budget: $80M Online Counter-Terrorism & Youth Radicalisation Centre | 13 May | FED | Dept of EducationPRIMARY | 7 |
+| Federal Budget: $74M Counter Terrorism Online Centre (part of $80M two-year package) | 13 May | FED | Dept of EducationPRIMARY | 7 |

 | Signal | Date | State | Source | Score |